 What to Do If You’re Currently Paying Back a Loan

 Another aspect of online lenders that is expected to change is their ability to approve additional rounds of funding by state and/or by industry.
-Prior to the pandemic, returning customers of online lenders could easily access additional rounds of funding as long as they had paid back their previous loan on time.
+Prior to the pandemic, returning customers of online lenders could easily access additional rounds of funding as long as they had paid back their previous loans on time.
 But now, online lenders will take their time evaluating each applicant’s creditworthiness, regardless of their track record.
 So, even if you’ve taken out multiple business loans with the same online lender, you may not be approved for another loan if your credit score and/or cash flow is less than perfect.

 If you are currently paying back a loan but aren’t sure you’ll be able to continue making payments, contact your lender and explain your situation.
 Online lenders are already losing a lot of business.
 They don’t want customers to default on their loans, especially now.
 There are a number of solutions to issues with making payments.
 Some of these can be extending terms or decreasing your payment for a period of time.
 Many customers are likely facing the same dilemma as you, so lenders should be accustomed to negotiating new arrangements.
 They may even be willing to defer some of your payments.